Thrust 1 - Efficiency

 The primary goal of this project is to formulate and develop a unique concept for variable displacement external gear machines (VD-EGMs).
 The new innovative design of the machine will preserve the well-known advantages of current fixed displacement EGMs such as ease of manufacturability, low cost high pressure range of operation and good operating efficiency.
 To reach the primary goal, the project also proposes a general and innovative design method for EGMs that surpasses the current empirical design approach used to design such units.
 Particularly, the project will take into consideration unconventional designs, such as non-involute or helical gear profiles.
 Therefore the goals of the project can be mentioned objectively as:

-Objective one: Formulate a new design principle for VD-EGM
+- Objective 1 (O1): Formulate a new design principle for VD-EGM

-Objective two: Propose a novel and general design methodology for EGMs.
+- Objective 2 (O2): Propose a novel and general design methodology for EGMs

 Project's Role in Support of the Strategic Plan